The Human Performance Juxtaposition Site

 job

-What a person does at work to satisfy an employer's needs and expectations in exchange for pay.
+A collection of tasks that a person performs at work to satisfy an employer's needs and expectations in exchange for pay.
 A job consists of responsibilities, duties, and tasks that are defined and can be accomplished, measured, and rated.
 It is used as an employment tool for classifying work and for selecting employees.

 job aid (performance aid)

 A device designed for use on the job and providing guidance on the performance of a specific task or skill.
 May be printed or on-line.
 Used in situations where it is not feasible or worthwhile to commit the procedure to memory before on-the-job activity.
 Often these are paper-based and posted on the wall in plain sight or in a small reference notebook.
-They can also be, decals, manuals, cards, etc.
+Performance aids may also be decals, manuals, cards, etc.

 job analysis

-Breaking down the complexity of a person's job into logical parts such as duties and tasks.
+A job is divided into logical parts, such as duties and tasks, in order to reduce its complexity into more manageable parts.
 It identifies and organizes the knowledge, skills, and attitudes required to perform the job correctly.
 This is accomplished by gathering task activities and requirements by observation, interviews, or other recording systems.

 job description